bpucker/LRG/README.md

 # LRG
-Long Read Genomics course materials
+This repository contains the material for the Long Read Genomics course that is scheduled to take place in Prag in early November 2025.